-This matter is before the Court on the defendants' motion for sanctions against the plaintiff, Rodney Bradshaw, along with their motion to strike the plaintiff's memorandum in opposition to the defendants' motion for sanctions.
-The defendants seek dismissal of this case (or, in the alternative, other severe sanctions) due to the plaintiff's failure to obey a discovery order, along with other conduct by the plaintiff that the defendants contend has protracted this action and forced them to expend time and resources.
-The defendants also maintain that the
+This matter is before the Court on the defendants' motion for sanctions against the plaintiffs, along with the defendants' motion to strike a "notice of filing" submitted by the plaintiffs shortly after the filing of their memorandum opposing the motion for sanctions.
+The defendants seek dismissal of this case (or, in the alternative, other severe sanctions) due to the plaintiffs' failure to obey a discovery order, along with other conduct by the plaintiffs that the defendants contend has protracted this action and forced them to expend time and resources.
+The defendants also maintain that the plaintiffs' notice of filing violates the local rules of this Court.

-Pursuant to Rule 25(d) of the Federal Rules of Civil Procedure, Tom Vilsack is substituted for former Secretary of Agriculture Michael Johanns, and Joe Leonard, Jr., is substituted for former USDA Assistant Secretary for Civil Rights Vernon Parker.
-Mr. Parker was originally named as a defendant in both his individual and official capacities, but the plaintiff has never targeted any particular action by Mr. Parker and the current complaint does not state that he is being sued individually.
-See Second Amended Complaint [Dkt.
-No. 34-2].
-Accordingly, Vernon Parker will be dismissed as a defendant in this case.
+Pursuant to Rule 25(d) of the Federal Rules of Civil Procedure, Tom Vilsack is substituted for former Secretary of Agriculture Ann Veneman, and Joe Leonard, Jr., is substituted for former USDA Assistant Secretary for Civil Rights Vernon Parker.

-plaintiff's memorandum opposing their motion for sanctions impermissibly discloses matters discussed during mediation, in violation of the local rules of this Court.
-Upon consideration of the parties' submissions, the relevant legal authorities, and the entire record in this case, the Court will strike the plaintiff's opposition memorandum from the record and will grant in part and deny in part the defendants' motion for sanctions.2
+Upon consideration of the parties' submissions, the relevant legal authorities, and the entire record in this case, the Court will deny the defendants' motion to strike, and it will grant in part and deny in part the defendants' motion for sanctions.2